OriolAbril/sphinx-primer/core/roles.md

 # Roles

-Roles are inline content and are generally used for formatting and for cross-referencing.
+Roles are for inline content, and are mostly used for formatting and for cross-referencing.
 Roles require a type and an argument.
 Optionally, when used for cross-referencing only, roles can also contain a custom text for the hyperlink.